tc39/proposal-ptc-syntax/README.md

 STC avoids this problem by making tail calls an explicit opt-in.
 Code that works today continues to work including any error.stack information collected and reported to servers.

 There is the additional complexity with how to standardize Error.stack in light of elided frames.
 STC gives us an obvious path forward, but the path forward is less obvious with PTC.
 (See #6)

+### Cross-Realm Tail Calls

+PTC exposes previously hidden implementation details about function objects.
+In particular, Mozilla has voiced that it will be impossible for them to implement PTC across realm boundaries because of their membrane-based security model.
+While there has already been some discussion (see #2) of the merits of these claims, and [an open PR](https://github.com/tc39/ecma262/pull/508) to address these issues in the current spec, STC provides a convenient opportunity to revisit these concerns directly, and to allow for implementations to be compliant by throwing warnings in this case, if it is impossible to complete the tail call while consuming linear resources.

 ### Developer Intent